inveniosoftware/docs-invenio-ils/docs/features/purchase_management.md

-# Purchase Management Interface
+# Purchase management interface

-Invenio ILS simplifies the acquisition process, providing a comprehensive purchase management interface.
+InvenioILS simplifies the acquisition process, providing a comprehensive purchase management interface for the use of librarians.

-## Order Management
+## Order management

-Libraries can efficiently manage their purchase orders, track expenditures, and maintain records of all acquisitions.
-This ensures that budgeting and procurement processes are smooth and well-documented.
+Libraries can efficiently manage their purchase orders, and maintain records of all acquisitions.
+This ensures procurement processes are smooth and well-documented.

 ![Purchase Orders](/assets/images/features/purchase-orders.png)